hanapotski/100-days-of-code/log.md

 ### Day 17: June 20, 2017

-**Today's Progress**: Command Line tutorial on Codecademy.
-JSON.
-Made a simple converter.
+**Today's Progress**: More command line.
+JavaScript for objects and for loops.
+Analog clock using JavaScript.

-**Thoughts:** I need more JavaScript practice.
+**Thoughts:** I'm learning to love JavaScript.

 **Link to work:**
 1. [Codepen] (https://codepen.io/Hanapotski/full/PjmQzP/)